Broken mirror pieces can be glued back together, but the cracks remain.

 Helen had also conceived in the same week as Mary did.
 Considering how long they had tried to have a child, Chief was worried that telling Helen about Mary and the unborn baby would put Helen in distress and jeopardize the pregnancy, so he kept it a secret.

-Chief was tasked with telling his wife that she lost her baby but he could not bring himself to tell the woman he loved, who had suffered humiliation and self-torture for the better part of six and a half years, that the child she prayed fervently for did not live.
+Chief was tasked with telling his wife that she lost her baby but he could not bring himself to tell his wife, who had suffered humiliation and self-torture for the better part of six and a half years, that the child she prayed fervently for did not live.

-In a desperate attempt to salvage the situation, he pleaded with the nurse on duty, Nurse Ene Attah, to swap the medical records of both babies.
-She agreed on the condition that he come clean to his wife.
+In a desperate attempt to salvage the situation, he pleaded with the nurse on duty, Nurse Ene Attah, to swap the “Name of Mother” on the medical records of both babies.
+She agreed on the condition that he come clean to his wife eventually.

 He said he would.